Collection permissions

 To pin an item, select the pin icon next to the item’s name.

 Note that collections themselves can’t be pinned.
-If you’re running on a paid plan, admins can designate Offical Collections.
+If you’re running on a Pro or Enterprise plan, admins can designate Official Collections.

 Special collections